MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

 Because both the labeled compound and the non-labeled compound have very similar names, (3D vs 3D'), we know that the identifiers given in ``group_by`` and ``ratio_of`` wont be able to seperate these two cases from each other.
 However, the shortest name will be used in the calculation as this is most likely the non-labeled compound.
-The corresponding warning which is emitted, we can therefore safely ignore by setting the flag ``warn_label_assumption``, to false.
+The corresponding warning which is emitted can be ignored by setting the flag ``warn_label_assumption``, to False.
 It is fine to plot only the ratios for the non-labeled compounds as the ratio between isomers should be identical for the non-labeled and labeled compounds.

 .. image:: images/extensive_example/plot_enantiomer_ratio.png